vickiwyang/lfsr/README.md

 --

-*This assignment was completed as part of COS 126 at Princeton University.*
+*This assignment was completed as part of COS 126 at Princeton University in Spring 2020.*